-Requirement: The Permittee shall ensure that all required off-site and on-site improvements for the Project, including structures, paving, parking, and landscaping revise as needed] are completed in conformance with the approved plans stamped as Planning Director Hearing Exhibit 3.
+Requirement: The Permittee shall ensure that all required off-site and on-site improvements for the Project, including structures, paving, parking, and landscaping are completed in conformance with the approved plans stamped as hearing exhibit 3.
 The Permittee shall prepare and submit all final building and site plans for the County's review and approval in accordance with the approved plans.